sydni/auth-workshop/README.md

 callback={this.onFacebookLogin}
 ```

-Then, bind the login to this in your constructor (you should know how to do this by now) and create your function.
+Then, make sure to bind the function to this in your constructor (you should know how to do this by now).

+And also you need to define your function:

 ```
 onFacebookLogin(response) {
-  if (response.status !== ‘not_authorized’ && response.status !== ‘unknown’){
+  if (response.status !== 'not_authorized' && response.status !== 'unknown'){

   } else {